jinyoonok2/Skin-Cancer-Detection-Capstone/README.md

-# Skin-Cancer-Detection-Capstone (With Hershey Medical Center).
+# Skin-Cancer-Detection-Capstone
-# Former Transfornmer Segmentation Project

 **This is ongoing status.**
 This is sponsored capstone project in Penn State Harrisburg, with Hershey Medical Center.
 The subject of the project is Skin Cancer Detection
+This is Former Transfornmer Segmentation Project

 **Dataset**